jmkopper/jmkopper.github.io/_posts/2024-11-12-tafl-minimax.md

 - An *evaluation function* that assigns a numeric score to an Ard Ri position.
 - The *minimax* algorithm for searching through the game tree.

 In the wild world of chess programming evaluation functions can get quite complicated.
 In practice, most chess engines use a [NNUE](https://en.wikipedia.org/wiki/Efficiently_updatable_neural_network).
-We'll get to that, but it turns out you can get pretty far with a brain dead evaluation function.
+We'll get to that, but it turns out you can get pretty far with a braindead evaluation function.

 ## A braindead evaluation function